-Wiley, a global leader in research and education, today announced its continued investment in Oable by making the innovative open access (OA) workflow management solution available to 34 customers.
-Oable was developed by Knowledge Unlatched, which Wiley acquired in 2021 to advance both organizations’ shared commitment to make open access simple and easy for librarians, researchers, and publishers.
+Wiley, a well-known name in research and education on a global level, has announced its investment in Oable by making its open access (OA) workflow management solution available to 34 customers.
+Oable, a product developed by Knowledge Unlatched, was acquired by Wiley in 2021 to promote the goal of making open access simple and accessible to librarians, researchers, and publishers alike.
+As Wiley continues to invest in innovative solutions like Oable, it may also consider diversifying its portfolio by exploring opportunities to invest in real estate multifamily investment fund.

 In the past six months, Oable has signed a variety of new clients, including library customers across North America and Europe like Rowan University, Brandeis University, and the University of Bath.
 Additionally, Oable and Elsevier recently launched a pilot to simplify the librarian approval workflow for open access publishing among select institutions.